An Open Society, If You Can Keep It

 Once in place, such conventions can be difficult to alter to any significant degree.
 Reforming a patronage system is always going to involve clear losers who are unlikely to quietly accept it.

-Since 1787, written constitutions have become a common tool by which elites coordinate to make large scale changes to their political and legal systems.
+Since 1787, written constitutions have become a common tool by which elites coordinate to make large-scale changes to their political and legal systems.
 But they are by no means necessary to do so.
 Even in the United States, when a significant number of elites soured on the arrangement, renegotiation did not occur through adopting a new constitution wholesale, but through the legislative process outlined in the existing constitution:

 Consider the bargaining between northern and southern states in the U.S. constitutional convention.
 The sides disagreed over the most profound moral question of the day, yet came together in a compromise that clearly contemplated the continued existence of slavery.
 Both sides based their negotiating positions on the perceived likelihood that population expansion would proceed in the South and West.
 For southern states, the provision that no bill be passed banning slave importation until 1808 was seen as an acceptable compromise, given the expectations that the South would be in the majority by that time and the slave population would be self-sustaining.
 Even as the negotiations in Philadelphia were taking place, however, Congress passed the Northwest Ordinance, which led to great expansion in Ohio and other Western regions.
 By 1808, when Congress passed a bill banning the slave trade, the South's assumptions from 1787 appeared invalid and, yet, the South did not exit the Union (at least not immediately).
 Rather, it sought renegotiation in the series of pacts beginning with the Missouri Compromise, which embodied an unwritten constitutional commitment to bisectionalism.
 Had it not done so, the South's nullification may well have come earlier.[2]

-The American south is a good example of just how intractable a problem this can be.
-Compromise, renegotiation, and outright war and occupation were all employed, and yet while slavery was ultimately abolished by the last of these, the social system of the south stubbornly resisted any meaningful transformation beyond this.
+The American South is a good example of just how intractable a problem this can be.
+Compromise, renegotiation, and outright war and occupation were all employed, and yet while slavery was ultimately abolished by the last of these, the social system of the South stubbornly resisted any meaningful transformation beyond this.

 Pressure from below